This is not the time to be apathetic. Become a candidate for a seat on the Augusta City Council.

 The governing body oversees major construction projects, sets water usage policies, decides which streets get repaired and determines a significant portion of your tax bill each year.
 How those decisions are made will depend on who is elected to the city council this spring.

-Page 2 of 2 - This is your chance to make your voice heard by running for office, supporting a candidate or, at the very least, voting.
+This is your chance to make your voice heard by running for office, supporting a candidate or, at the very least, voting.

 You owe it to yourself to get involved.